justin-vanee/KO/README.md

 ## Data Preparation (need to run for all scripts below)

 This create the various lists for fitting the described models using Stan.
 The multivariate mixed model cannot be fit to the full-dataset so separate lists are created for each experiment.
-As indicated, must sections below this one depend on these lists or the data frames themselves, so need to run it first.
+As indicated, most sections below this one depend on these lists or the data frames themselves, so need to run it first.

 ## Fit Models